 Expanding Knowledge.
 Improving Health.

-Our story began in 2017 when a group of passionate educators at Stanford Medicine made a commitment to extending our deep expertise in education and research to communities across the world.
-Building on our experience with creating compelling and credible e-learning experiences, we sought to bring this expertise to solve some of the world’s most challenging healthcare access issues.
-The digital revolution has enabled us to reach learners in the most remote areas of the world, and equip them with basic health knowledge that can save and improve lives.
+Our story began in 2016 when a group of passionate educators at Stanford Medicine made a commitment to extend our deep expertise in education and research to communities across the world.
+Building on our experience with creating compelling and credible e-learning experiences, we sought to bring this expertise to solve some of the world’s most challenging health issues.
+The digital revolution has enabled us to reach learners in the most remote areas of the world and equip them with basic health knowledge that can save and improve lives.

-We also believed that our ability to make the transformative change we seek would only be possible if we work together with collaborators who share this vision.
-The Digital MEdIC program was born out of this shared vision, and we have since formalized this program and our commitment to expanding knowledge and improving health worldwide.
+We knew that our ability to cause transformative change would only be possible if we work together with collaborators who share this vision.
+The Digital Medic initiative was born out of this shared vision, and we have since formalized our commitment to expanding knowledge and improving health worldwide.

-We work with under-resourced communities, local NGOs, academic institutions, and government agencies to create engaging, easily adaptable, video-based health education content.
-We currently focus on maternal and child health, nutrition, and preventable diseases affecting communities around the world.
+We work with local nongovernmental organizations, academic institutions, and government agencies to create engaging, easily adaptable health education content.
+We focus on high-need health issues affecting communities around the world.

-Our content and evaluation teams in California and Cape Town work together to create content for frontline health workers and the populations they serve.
-We collaborate with local stakeholders who disseminate the content, the community members who consume it, and with researchers who help us improve and scale our impact.
+Our learning design and evaluation teams in California and Cape Town work together to create content for frontline health workers and the populations they serve.
+We collaborate with local stakeholders who disseminate the content, with the community members who consume it, and with researchers who help us improve and scale our impact.